jcrossley3/lein-modules/README.md

   vector, but lein-modules always builds them in dependency order, regardless of the order of its `:dirs` vector
-* lein-sub runs the tasks for each module in the same Leiningen process, while lein-modules spawns a new process for each *unless* `:subprocess` is set to false
+* lein-sub runs the tasks for each module in the same Leiningen process, while lein-modules spawns a new process identified by the `:subprocess` config option, which defaults to "lein"
 * lein-modules supports automatic discovery of child modules so that you don't have to set `:dirs` at all
 * lein-modules simplifies your release process by eliminating the